shenango/caladan-all/README.md

 ## Running

+To run the experiments, follow the above instructions. `paper_experiments.py` includes the configurations for several of the main experiments in the paper.

+Each

-To run the experiments, first run the installation instructions above on your server.
+first run the installation instructions above on your server.
 On your clients, clone the Shenango repo in your home directory and build it (the experiments will use the iokernel built there).
 Next, on the server, modify `experiment.py` so that the IPs,